KrishKyada/DSA-Project/README.md

-# 🌐 Social Graph Friend Recommender (DSA Project)
+# 🕵️‍♂️ Plagiarism Checker (DSA Project)

-A compact full-stack project that demonstrates graph algorithms, prefix search and friend recommendations with a small web UI.
-The project combines a C++ core for graph operations and a simple server layer alongside a lightweight frontend.
+A compact demo that uses a native C++ core to compare two code/text blobs for similarity and a minimal Flask web UI to run comparisons.
+The Python server forwards requests to the compiled C++ binary and returns the results.

-Live demo (local): start the server and open the frontend in your browser.
+Live demo (local): compile the C++ core, run the server, then open the frontend in your browser.

 ---

 ## 📋 Quick overview

-- Backend core: C++ implementation (plagiarism_core.*) that contains graph/search algorithms and utilities.
+- Backend core: C++ implementation (`plagiarism_core.*`) that performs code/text comparison.
-- Server: `Backend/server.py` — provides a bridge between HTTP requests and the compiled C++ binary (or executes the C++ program in silent/CLI mode).
+- Server: `Backend/server.py` — Flask bridge that accepts requests and invokes the compiled C++ binary.
-- Frontend: `Frontend/index.html` — simple web UI to interact with the server.
+- Frontend: `Frontend/index.html` — minimal UI to submit two code snippets and view results.

-This README adapts the full template to the actual files in this repository.
+This README describes how to compile, run, and use the plagiarism checker with the files present in this repo.

 ---

 ## 📁 Project structure

 ```
-/home/elarion/Desktop/DSA-Project/
+DSA-Project/
 ├── Backend/
 │   ├── plagiarism_core.cpp
 │   ├── plagiarism_core.h
+│   ├── plagiarism_core        # compiled binary (optional)
 │   └── server.py
 └── Frontend/
    └── index.html
 ```

 > Note: If you have additional frontend assets (CSS/JS) they should live under `Frontend/` alongside `index.html`.